Antonio Guterres Fast Facts

 2000 - President of the European Council.

 October 13, 2016 - The UN General Assembly formally approves Guterres as the new secretary-general, succeeding Ban Ki-moon.

-His five-year term begins January 1, 2017.
+January 1, 2017 - Begins his five-year term as the Secretary-General of the United Nations.